noureldeen11/ViwellCypressTask/README.md

 # ViWell_Automation_Task
-This is a Simple automation project showing how to log in to Tradeling e-commerce website, add items to the cart, and Submit a RFQ Form.
+This is a Simple automation project showing how to log in to the Tradeling e-commerce website, add items to the cart, and Submit RFP form.
 The project is really simple and Made with Cypress.
 Let's get started.